Solar Village Ethiopia - Oxfam in Ethiopia

 The agricultural sector employs nearly 85% of the work force in Ethiopia with agriculture contributing to around 53% of the country’s GDP.
 The country has been struggling with low productivity because of recurring drought and the uptake of climate-smart agriculture continues to be low because of technical and financial barriers.

-Oxfam in Ethiopia is committed to fighting inequality to end poverty and injustice with its Enterprise Development Program (EDP).
+Oxfam in Ethiopia supports Solar Village through its Enterprise Development Program (EDP).
 Through this program, Oxfam empowers local social entrepreneurs to develop innovative solutions that address community challenges.
-EDP offers a mix of recoverable capital and technical assistance, loan support and grants to the businesses to support social activities and business development.
+EDP offers a mix of recoverable capital and technical assistance, loan support and grants to these businesses to support social activities and business development.
+Oxfam also has strong networks with government ministries who are committed to improving the enabling framework for smallholders.
+The nonprofit will also develop a case study to share learning from the partnership and recommendations on how to increase the adoption of climate-smart agriculture in Ethiopia.

 During the partnership period, Solar Village Ethiopia aims to raise US $100,000 in investment and create more than 100 new jobs.